dirk-w85/teDOT/Readme.md

 ### Alert Diagram creation
-To generate ALert Diagrams use the "teDOTbyAlerts.py" script.
-(Your API Token is requried as input)
+To generate Alert Diagrams use the "teDOTbyAlerts.py" script.
+(Your API Token is requried as input) It will create a Mermaid Diagram per Alert Rule.

 ```
 python3 teDOTbyAlerts.py <TOKEN>